vizplus/viz-biz/biz_EN.md

-# How can you create an unique business in VIZ?
+# How can you create a unique business in VIZ?

 Some areas of business in VIZ are obvious and do not differ from income generation in other blockchains and digital ecosystems.
 These include exchange operations (purchase and sale of viz tokens), gateways for payment for goods and services with viz tokens, support for blockchain nodes with income from the issue, etc.